ZoneMinder/zoneminder/README.txt

   streaming tends to get buffered before being displayed.
 This can result in the 'live' view being several seconds delayed.

 o    Motion JPEG Capture.
 Previously image capture from network devices has been limited to single stills capture only.
 This has now changed and if you entered a remote camera path that returns the multipart/x-mixed-replace MIME type then this will be parsed and images extracted from the stream.
 This is much faster than before and frame rates can be as fast now with network cameras as with capture cards and video.
-This feature   also  has  the  side-effect  that  one  ZoneMinder installation can use another as a remote video source.

-o    NPH Streaming.
+This feature also has the side-effect that one ZoneMinder installation can use another as a remote video source. o    NPH Streaming.
 After months of frustration I have finally figured out why streams were corrupted using Cambozola versions after 0.22.
 It turned out that apache was injecting characters into the streams which was screwing up the headers.
 I believe this to be because the initial header had no content- length header, as the length is indeterminate.
 So I have added a zero content length header which I believe fixes the problem though perhaps not in the best way.
 I have also made the installation link the existing zms binary to nph-zms so that you can now use zms in non-parsed-header mode.
 If it detects it is in this mode then the content-length header is not output, though several other additional ones are.
-In nph mode the false character injection seems to disappear so I suspect this is a better way to use zms.

-o     Bulk  Frame  Records.
+In nph mode the false character injection seems to disappear so I suspect this is a better way to use zms. o    Bulk Frame Records.
 With the recent advent of the 'Record' and 'Mocord' modes a lot of people have started using ZoneMinder as a pseudo-DVR.
 This meant that a lot of database activity was taking place as each captured frame required its own entry in the database.
 The frames table has now been reorganised so that 'bulk' frames may be written at defined intervals to reduce this database activity.
 The records act as markers and individual frame timings are interpolated in between.
-Bulk frames are only used when no alarm or  motion detection activity is taking place and normal frame  records are kept otherwise.

-o     Event List Ordering and Scrolling.
-It was previously the case that the 'Next' and 'Prev' buttons on the event view did not  always go to the event that was expected and  sometimes disappeared altogether.
+Bulk frames are only used when no alarm or motion detection activity is taking place and normal frame records are kept otherwise. o    Event List Ordering and Scrolling.
+It was previously the case that the `Next' and `Prev' buttons on the event view did not always go to the event that was expected and sometimes disappeared altogether.
 This behaviour has now been modified and these buttons will now take you to the next and previous events in the list which the event was selected from.
-Thus if the list was sorted on ascending scores then the 'next' event is  the  one below which has a higher score etc. A  possibly counterintuitive side effect of this is that as the  default list is sorted by descending time the 'next' event is the one below  in  the list which will actually be earlier  and  the 'previous' event is later.
-So long as you remember that next and prev refer to the order of the list you should be ok.

-o     Zone  Percentage Sizes.
+Thus if the list was sorted on ascending scores then the `next' event is the one below which has a higher score etc. A possibly counterintuitive side effect of this is that as the default list is sorted by descending time the `next' event is the one below in the list which will actually be earlier and the `previous' event is later.
+So long as you remember that next and prev refer to the order of the list you should be ok. o    Zone Percentage Sizes.
 Zone motion detection parameters can be defined either in terms of total pixels or as a percentage.
 This percentage was defined relative to the size of the image as a whole.
 However this was difficult to calculate or estimate especially with several zones of varying sizes.
 In version 1.19.0 this has been changed so that the percentage relates to the size of the zone itself instead.
 This should make calculations somewhat easier.
-To convert your existing  zones you can run zmupdate.pl with the -z  option, though  this should be done only once and you should  backup your database beforehand in case of error.

-o     Console  View  System Display.
-The console  display  was slight  revamped to indicate disk space usage (via the  'df' command) on the events partition,

-o     Zone  Form Validation.
+To convert your existing zones you can run zmupdate.pl with the -z option, though this should be done only once and you should backup your database beforehand in case of error. o    Console View System Display.
+The console display was slight revamped to indicate disk space usage (via the `df' command) on the events partition, o    Zone Form Validation.
 Changes applied in version 1.18.0 to prevent invalidate entries in the zone definition form actually had the opposite effect due to JavaScript treating everything as a string and not a number (e.g. 5 is greater than 123).
-This is now corrected.

-o     Default  Rate  and Scales.
+This is now corrected. o    Default Rate and Scales.
 You can now specify (in the options dialog) the default scale you would like to view live and event feeds at.
-You can also give a default  rate  for viewing event replays.

-o     More  Rates.
-Additional faster rates have been included, up to 100 times.

-o     Frame Buffer Size.
+You can also give a default rate for viewing event replays. o    More Rates.
+Additional faster rates have been included, up to 100 times. o    Frame Buffer Size.
 Previously it was possible for frames being sent from the analysis daemon to the frame server to exceed the defined maximum buffer size in which case the write would fail.
 It is now possible to define a larger size if necessary to prevent this.
 Note that you may have to adjust your system configuration to accommodate this.
-For  further details check the help for the ZM_FRAME_SOCKET_SIZE option.

-o     Filter Name Duplication.
+For further details check the help for the ZM_FRAME_SOCKET_SIZE option. o    Filter Name Duplication.
 Following recent changes to the filters table, several people reported that when saving filters they actually got a duplicate.
 This resulted in several copies of filters all with the same name as the constraint on unique filter names was not present.
-Well it is now so when upgrading your database all the filters will  be renamed from 'myfilter' to 'myfilter_<id>' where '<id>' is the id number in the database (which is then removed).
+Well it is now so when upgrading your database all the filters will be renamed from `myfilter' to `myfilter_<id>' where `<id>' is the id number in the database (which is then removed).
 In general the higher the id number the more recent the filter.
-So you should  go through your filter list deleting old copies  and then rename the last one back to it's original name.

-o     Filter  Form.
+So you should go through your filter list deleting old copies and then rename the last one back to it's original name. o    Filter Form.
 Problem were reported with the filtering form where several selections generated SQL errors.
-This  is now fixed.

-o    Filter Image Attachments.
+This is now fixed. o    Filter Image Attachments.
 A fix was made to zmfilter.pl to prevent it trying to attach‚ alarm images to non-alarm events.